-Islam encourages Muslims, after fulfilling their obligatory duties, to use their spare time in beneficial pursuits which help one draw closer to Allah (glorified and exalted be He) – from the moment they wake up until it’s time to sleep.
+Islam encourages Muslims, after fulfilling their obligatory duties, to use their spare time in beneficial pursuits which help one draw closer to Allah – from the moment they wake up until it’s time to sleep.
 This leaves a Muslim with no time to waste in activities that drain his energy or squander it in inappropriate ways.
 One of Islam’s highly recommended leisure activities is sport.

 What can you gain from engaging in sports?